-The financial situation remains challenging, particularly with the impact of the pandemic, but the Town Council is committed to doing the very best for the town, its residents, local businesses and visitors.
+The financial situation remains challenging, even more so than 2020 with the impact of the pandemic, but the Town Council is committed to doing the very best for the town, its residents, local businesses and visitors.
 We will work in partnership with the right agencies and community groups to do this, and ensure that Uckfield remains a beautiful place to live.

-UCKFIELD TOWN COUNCIL - OUR STRATEGIC PLAN 2021-2026
+UCKFIELD TOWN COUNCIL - OUR STRATEGIC PLAN 2022-2027

 Uckfield is one of five market towns located within the Wealden District.
-Its facilities serve not only the residents of the town but also the residents of its neighbouring
+Its facilities serve not only the residents of the town but also the residents of its neighbouring villages.